As a vast archipelago nation composed of over 17,000 islands, Indonesia is one of the most fascinating countries in the world.

 Indonesia is one of the best places to go scuba diving in the world.
 If you’re not already certified, a great place to start is on the Gili Islands.
 There are several dive shops here, and open water courses are very reasonably priced.
 Once you’re finished, there are nearly 30 dive sites for you to start exploring.
 Around the Gilis, you’ll see black and white-tipped reef sharks, manta rays, and tons of turtles.

 There are also several places to go diving on Bali.
 Off the island’s north coast, you can dive at Menjangan Island and a few other sites near the towns of Pemuteran and Lovina.
 On the east coast, you’ll find dive shops in Sanur, Padang Bai, Candidasa, and Amed.
 One of the island’s most popular dive sites is Tulamben, where you can explore the USAT Liberty wreck.
+However, when it comes to accommodation, there are some great options in Amed for where to stay.

 If you still need more diving, pop over to Nusa Lembongan or Nusa Penida for even more world-class sites.